 - Scheuerer, M., Switanek, M.B., Worsnop, R.P. and Hamill, T.M.
-(2020): Using artificial neural networks for generating probabilistic subseasonal precipitation forecasts over California, Monthly Weather Review, under review..
+(2020): Using artificial neural networks for generating probabilistic subseasonal precipitation forecasts over California, Monthly Weather Review, to appear.

 - Jacobson, J., Kleiber, W., Scheuerer, M. and Bellier, J. (2020): Beyond univariate calibration: Verifying spatial structure in ensembles of forecast fields.
 Nonlinear Processes in Geophysics, under review.

 - Scheuerer, M., and Hamill, T.M.
 (2019): Probabilistic forecasting of snowfall amounts using a hybrid between a parametric and an analog approach.
 Monthly Weather Review.
 147(3), 1047-1064.

 - Scheuerer, M., and Hamill, T.M.
 (2018): Generating calibrated ensembles of physically realistic, high-resolution precipitation forecast fields based on GEFS model output.
 Journal of Hydrometeorology, 19(10), 1651-1670.

 - Worsnop, R.P., Scheuerer, M., Hamill, T.M., and Lundquist J.K.
 (2018): Generating wind power scenarios for probabilistic ramp event prediction using multivariate statistical post-processing.
 Wind Energy Science, 3, 371-393.